jillesvangurp/es-kotlin-client/manual/crud-support.md

 Output:

 ```
-Object does not exist yet so we get back: null
+Object does not exist: null
 Now we get back our object: Thing(name=A thing, amount=42)

 ```